mateusPPinh/flock-design-system/README.md

 Flock is a great way for create fast components, it's very simple to use.

-## Fo run:
+## For run:

-just tip on your terminal:
+just type on your terminal:

 `yarn add flock-design-sytem` or `npm i flock-design-system`